pastly/satis-selfauth-domains/README.txt

 webext/

-  A Firefox web extension for checking alliuminated domain names.
+  A Firefox web extension for checking SAT domain names.

 Alliuminated domain.webm

   A video demonstrating the product of (an older version of) these files.
 See its README for more information.
+SAT domains used to be called "Alliuminated" domains.

 nginx.conf.tmpl